 While the future of the State Theatre has not been determined, two things are known.
-First, there is no intent to tear down the theater.
-Second, its primary use will no longer be as a performing arts facility.
-The completion of the Confluence Project will allow for creative re-purposing of the historic building and will likely provide opportunities (through economic impact, property values, greater community interest, etc.) that are not currently available.
+First, there is no intention of tearing down the theater.
+Second, its primary use will no longer be a performing arts facility.
+The completion of The Confluence Project will allow for creative repurposing of the historic building and will likely provide opportunities (through economic impact, property values, greater community interest, etc.) that are not currently available.

 Who would pay for the arts center operation?

-The Confluence Project partners believe it is important to build only that which can be sustained.
+It is important that we only build that which we can sustain.
 Much effort and considerable scrutiny will be applied to assure the implementation of that fundamental premise.
 User fees from local arts organizations and third-party promoters and operating expense reimbursements from UW-Eau Claire and ECRAC are the primary revenue sources.
-It is anticipated that a nominal ticket surcharge for all events (excluding UW-Eau Claire student tickets), room tax revenues and concession sales will also be significant sources of operating funds.
-An independent firm, VenuWorks has been engaged by Haymarket Concepts, LLC and the Eau Claire Regional Arts Council to evaluate the preliminary governance structure and business operating models for the community arts center – the VenuWorks report and recommendations are due in late-October or early-November.
+It is anticipated that a nominal ticket surcharge for all events (excluding UW-Eau Claire student tickets), room-tax revenues and concession sales will also be significant sources of operating funds.
+The business plan currently under development does not provide for any governmental subsidies for operations.

 Would old and/or historic buildings be torn down?

 Plans currently call for all buildings on the Haymarket site to be demolished.
-Expanding the site to include buildings along South Barstow Street to allow for additional commercial space is being considered.
-An analysis of the buildings along South Barstow Street will be conducted to determine whether they are historically significant and/or candidates for cost-effective renovation.
-Public discussions about the future of these buildings will be conducted before a decision is made.
+Expanding the site to include buildings along South Barstow Street to allow for additional commercial space is part of the approved general development plan.
+An analysis of the buildings along South Barstow Street determined that they are not candidates for cost-effective renovation.

 What about parking?